Twin-width I: tractable FO model checking: Conclusion

-\textbf{Full characterization of ``tractable'' classes.} We have made some progress on getting the full picture of which classes admit an FPT algorithm for FO model checking.
+\textbf{Full characterization of ``tractable'' classes.} We have made some progress on getting the full picture of which hereditary classes admit an FPT algorithm for FO model checking.
 Let us call them here \emph{tractable classes}.
-Resolving Gajarsk\'y et al.'s conjecture (see \cref{conj:universal}) will most likely require in particular to tackle the task of the previous paragraph.
+Resolving Gajarsk\'y et al.'s conjecture (see \cref{conj:universal}) may require in particular to tackle the task of the previous paragraph.
 Bounded twin-width classes are not universal, which supports a bit more the truth of the conjecture.
-Currently almost all the knowledge on tractable classes is subsumed by two algorithms: Grohe et al.'s algorithm on nowhere dense graphs~\cite{Grohe17} and our algorithm on bounded twin-width classes.
-As formulated in the introduction, these results, as well as their (possible) extension to FO interpretations and transductions, are incomparable.
-Is there a ``natural'' class which sits above nowhere dense and bounded twin-width classes, and would unify and generalize these algorithms by being itself tractable?
-Is there an algorithmically-workable characterization of tractable or non-universal classes?
-Even a tractable generalization of bounded degree and bounded twin-width is unclear.
-For instance, making the union of the edge-sets of a bounded-degree graph with a bounded twin-width graph on the same vertex-set does not yield a tractable class.
-Indeed, the bounded twin-width graph can be a disjoint union of stars, the bounded-degree graph can be a perfect matching over the set of leaves, and the union can then be the 2-subdivision of any graph.
+Currently almost all the knowledge on tractable classes is subsumed by three algorithms: Grohe et al.'s algorithm on nowhere dense graphs~\cite{Grohe17}, Gajarsk\'y et al.'s algorithm for FO interpretations of bounded-degree classes~\cite{Gajarsky16}, and our algorithm on bounded twin-width classes, when provided with $O(1)$-sequences.
+As formulated in the introduction, these results are incomparable.
+Is there a ``natural'' class which sits above structurally nowhere dense and bounded twin-width classes, and would unify and generalize these algorithms by being itself tractable?
+Is there an algorithmically-utilizable characterization of tractable or non-universal classes?

 As a complexity measure, twin-width can be investigated in various directions.
 We list a brief collection of potentially fruitful lines of research.